zhibeky/code_navigation_intellij/README.md

-# 🧭 Directory Text Search (JetBrains Internship Task)
+# 🧭 Directory Text Search

 An IntelliJ IDEA plugin that searches for a given string across all files in a specified directory — built with **Kotlin**, **Swing**, and **coroutines**.
 Implements a responsive tool window that streams search results live as they’re found.